 Grieves solicitors help victims seek financial compensation and rehabilitation support when faced with an injury through no fault of their own.

 If you have been injured in the last three years due to a livestock farm accident, you may be eligible to make a compensation claim.
-You can contact us on 0800 0747 644 or fill in an Online claim form to discuss your farm injury further.
+You can contact us on 0800 0747 644 or fill in an online claim form to discuss your Claim for Farm Accident Compensation further.